|CARVED IN STONE.us

 “positive” impressions on the material.
 These are then colored, or traced to make a

-the missing pieces and put together a more complete map, history and purpose for the
+missing pieces and put together a more complete map, history and purpose for the Rock.

-Rock.
-On most petroglyphs, I find writing, which helps me to date the making and the
+On most petroglyphs, I find writing, which helps me to date the making and the makers and

 If we believe that these rocks are not just pictures scribbled by what history and